© 2026 KVPR / Valley Public Radio

 Since his death, Chavez’s supporters have fought to name schools and streets after him, and President Obama proclaimed March 31st Cesar Chavez Day in 2014.

-Arturo Rodriguez, who co-founded the farmworker-centered Central Valley Empowerment Alliance in Tulare County, was shocked to learn of any allegations of abuse involving Chavez and said he held some skepticism until more was known.
+Arturo Rodriguez, who co-founded the farmworker-centered Central Valley Empowerment Alliance in Tulare County, was shocked to learn of any allegations of abuse involving Chavez and as of Tuesday had said he was holding some skepticism until more was known.

 “There's never been any discussion of that kind of behavior.
 It's just completely disgusting and disturbing,” he said.

-Representatives of UFW and other farmworker-aligned organizations have been strong critics of the Trump administration, particularly related to his crackdown on immigrants, and members of the union plan to gather Wednesday outside a federal courthouse in Fresno to protest cuts to farmworker wages that went into effect last year.
+Members of the UFW plan to gather Wednesday afternoon outside a federal courthouse in Fresno to protest cuts to farmworker wages that went into effect last year.

 Cresencio Rodriguez-Delgado is KVPR's News Director.
 Prior to joining the station's news department in 2022, he was a reporter for PBS NewsHour and The Fresno Bee.